 - Using stickers and reward charts focusing on improving this behaviour, for example no fighting / pushing or kind hands (when the child is old enough, typically over the age of two)

 - Picking the child up and moving them away to a safe place out of the situation and ignoring them until they calm down.
 This is potentially a good tactic to use if the child is hitting the carer or parent.

-How have you kerbed hitting in your children?
+How have you curbed hitting in your children?
 Any other tips to add?
-Please do comment below or join in with our Child Behaviour forum and ask questions on the topic?
+Please do comment below or visit us on Facebook.